XoopsLanguages/wgtimelines-tutorial/en/book/2admin_items.md

 You can add one image to your item (optional)

 #### Date
-Please enter the date for the item (optional)
+Please enter the date for the item (optional).
+Depending on the template and the settings in the template it will be shown or not.

 #### Year
-Please enter the year for the item (optional)
+Please enter the year for the item (optional).
+Depending on the template and the settings in the template it will be shown or not.

+#### Reads
+This shows, how often this item was read already.